-Think for a minute about being a normal, everyday, doesn’t-travel-the-world-all-the-time person (like a lot of us, actually).
-Now imagine you’ve been told you’re going on a 5-day, 4-night trip to a five-star resort in an exotic, distant, tropical locale.
-You’d be thrilled!
-Fact is, most people would be thrilled with 2 nights in Daytona Beach, right?
+Imagine you’ve just been told you’ve earned a 5-day, 4-night trip to a five-star resort in an exotic, distant, tropical locale.
+Most of us would be thrilled with even a 2-night trip to Orlando, right?
 So, a fabulous trip like the one described would feel pretty luxurious – and aspirational.
-Well, that same luxury principle applies to Individual Incentives, too.
+This luxury principle also applies to individual incentives and rewards, where participants earn a trip, a new Xbox, or an experience like a trip to the Oscars.

 Incentive Reward Currency